-• AMERICAN RIVER— The May 1 opener of the upper river couldn’t have happened at a better time, and even though the flows are still low, shad are cruising in the lower river up to Howe Avenue, and some big stripers are following them and chowing down.
+• AMERICAN RIVER — The May 1 opener of the upper river couldn’t come at a better time, and even though the flows are still low, shad are cruising in the lower river up to Howe Avenue, and some big stripers are following them and chowing down.
 Some steelhead are still present, as well.

 • FEATHER RIVER — The lower river up to about Shanghai bend is good for shad.
 There are some striped bass up there, as well, and on some days, anglers can find about 15 or 20 shad.
 Some days, anglers can fish for stripers on minnows, too.